zachhannum/the-word-of-iron/manuscript/chapter_10.md

 “We’re on another world?”
 Rykker gingerly pushed a branch back as he stepped forward.

 “Sort of, I guess you could think of it as such.
-But it is no so simple.
+But it is not so simple.
 The Forest *was* another world, long ago.
 It was dying, and the old magi of our world siezed it, lashing it to our own.
 They bent Indenos for their own needs, warping the land.
 They created the Monoliths, and now this place is bound to ours in many places.
 But these links—while they are many miles apart in our world—are not so far in this one.
 The magi used the Forest to traverse their great Empire, taking journeys of a thousand miles in a few days.”

 “Unbelievable.”
 Rykker shook his head with awe.
-“Sev, you think you’ve been here before?”
+“Sev, do you think you’ve been here before?”

 “I don’t know.”
 The Aeonnar trod lightly considering his size, keeping to the rear of the pack.
-IT sometimes amazed Marcus at how invisible the goliath could be.
+It sometimes amazed Marcus at how invisible the goliath could be.
 He tended to just blend in to the background most of the time.
 “I wish I could remember, Rykker.”

 The engineer glanced back at Sev and grinned, an uncharacteristic twinkle in his eye.
 “That’s alright, Sev.
 We’ll figure you out.
 Just wait.”